 We are subject to a number of laws and regulations in Russia and other jurisdictions that regulate payment services, anti-money laundering, data protection and information security and advertising services.
-Qiwi Bank and Rapida LTD are also subject to numerous laws and regulations governing banking activities in Russia.
+Qiwi Bank and Rapida LTD are also subject to numerous laws and regulations governing banking activities, consumer lending and money remittances in Russia.